mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *action is no less necessary than thought to the instinctive tendencies of the human frame.*
+> *old age is like everything else. to make a success of it, you've got to start young.*

 </div>
 <!-- quote-end -->